How to Calculate the Value of Your Startup Stock Options

 So, how much are your stock options worth?

-Timing and liquidity also matter.
-An early-stage company may have the potential to greatly increase its valuation over time — but this may take several years to materialize, and the road could be bumpy along the way (i.e., the valuation could experience volatility).
+- Timing and Liquidity: An early-stage company may have the potential to greatly increase its valuation over time — but this may take several years to materialize, and the road could be bumpy along the way (i.e., the valuation could experience volatility).
 On the other hand, a company on the verge of an IPO offers a near-term opportunity to experience stock options gains, but perhaps a more moderate valuation upside.

-Vesting schedules are another component of timing.
-Someone with fully vested options is likely to value them differently than another person who just joined the company and is subject to a four-year vesting schedule with a one-year cliff.
+- Vesting schedules: Someone with fully vested options is likely to value them differently than another person who just joined the company and is subject to a four-year vesting schedule with a one-year cliff.

 Ultimately, every person will weigh these factors differently, which means they will value their options differently.
 We have several resources to help you continue thinking about the value of your options, including our stock option starter guide.
 The guide also includes ideas to help you decide when to exercise and how much to spend.
 Additionally, you can check out our Stock Option Exit Calculator to see how much your shares could be worth in a future IPO.